arundeep89/airflow-k8s-rancher/README.md

     [local-path-provisioner](https://github.com/rancher/local-path-provisioner) which is deployed in kube-system namespace. this tool provides a way for the Kubernetes users to utilize the local storage on each node.
 Make sure its running ok and both of your pods (scheduler and webserver) are bind with the pvc `airflow-logs`.

+## KubernetesPodSensor

+This repository is used to build and demonstrate a special type of custom sensor `KubernetsPodSensor`.
+Code is available under `/airflow-dags/dags/k8s_pod_sensor.py` and the DAG using this sensor is `/airflow-dags/dags/k8sPodSensorDag.py`.
+We demonstrated this sensor by using [dynamoDB table reader code](https://github.com/maxcotec/dynamodb-readiness-check).